-Note 4: During the evaluation of fee increase proposal of FY 2018-19, the School has provided details of 7th CPC arrears from Jan 2016 to Mar 2019 amounting to INR 5,65,40,424 which is still pending for payment.
+Note 4: During the evaluation of fee increase proposal of FY 2019-20, the School has provided details of 7th CPC arrears from Jan 2016 to Mar 2019 amounting to INR 5,65,40,424 which is still pending for payment.
 The school further explained that it has not implemented the recommendation of 7th CPC due paucity of funds.
 Further, the school has filed appeal against the fee hike order No.F.D.E.15(270)/PSB/2019/1435-1439 dated 23.03.2019 vide Civil Misc.
-Petition No. 25518/2019 and Writ petition (c) No.5868/2019 which is subjudice before the Hon'ble High Court.
+Petition No. 25518/2019 and Writ petition (c) No.5868/2019 which is sub-judice before the Hon'ble High Court.
 Therefore, the amount of arrears of INR 5,65,40,424 provided by the school post personal hearing has been considered in the above table.
 The school is hereby directed to implement the recommendation of 7th CPC in full within 30 days from the date of issue of this order.

-In view of the above examination, it is evident that the school has sufficient funds to carry on the operation of the school for the academic session 2018-19 on the existing fee structure.
-In this regard, the directions issued by the Directorate of Education vide circular no. 1978 dated 16.04.2010 states:
+ii.
+In view of the above examination, it is evident that the School do not have sufficient funds to carry on the operation of the School for the academic session 2019-20 on the existing fee structure.
+In this regard, Directorate of Education has already issued directions to the Schools vide order dated 16.04.2010 that,

-"All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+"All Schools must, first of all, explore and exhaust the possibility of utilising the existing funds" reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."

-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial and other observations that the sufficient funds are available with the school to carry out its operations for the academic session 2018-19.
-Accordingly, the fee increase proposal of the school may be rejected.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial and other observations that the sufficient funds are not available with the school to carry out its operations for the academic session 2019-20.
+Accordingly, the fee increase proposal of the school may be accepted.